Mark 1:35–39 — Mission Over Momentum

 Ep.2

-— The Gospel According to Mark: Background & Distinctives
+The Gospel of Mark — Background & Distinctives

 In this episode of Studies in the Gospel of Mark, we step back to look at the unique shape and voice of Mark’s Gospel.
 Who was John Mark?
 Why does this Gospel read so urgently compared to Matthew, Luke, or John?
 And what would the first readers — especially in a Roman context — h